Skip to main content

 0

-ship without passing every check
+skills that ship without passing every layer

 Every skill in the catalog carries this standard.